 How to Continuously Improve?

-- Conduct interviews with stakeholders (including executive team, clients if this is an outsourced telemarketing program, and vendors) and those on the operations team (including managers, supervisors, agents, and IT/dialer team).
+- Conduct interviews with stakeholders (including the executive team, clients if this is an outsourced telemarketing program, and vendors) and those on the operations team (including managers, supervisors, agents, and the IT/dialer team).
 Come prepared with specific questions that you can ask in order to better understand the program and how it currently is running.
 This is also a great way to learn about pain points or areas that could be improved.
-Providing these questions to the other party ahead of time might help them understand the objectives and come to the interview/meeting better prepared.
+Providing these questions to the other party ahead of time helps them to understand the objectives and come to the interview/meeting better prepared.

-- Ask managers and supervisors to provide scripts, training material and several recorded calls.
+- Ask managers and supervisors to provide scripts, training material, and several recorded calls.
 If there are multiple campaigns involved, make sure there are recordings from each campaign.
 Listen to the recorded calls to get a better understanding of how the scripts are being used.
-This will also give you a good idea if the script is laid out well for the telemarketing agents.
+This also gives you a good idea if the script is laid out well for the telemarketing agents.

-- Ask the IT/dialer team for a copy of each report that is being generated and review them.
+- Ask the IT/dialer team for a copy of each report being generated and review them.
 Look for trends in the data.
-Also focus on those KPIs that are the objective of this assessment.
+It’s also important to focus on those KPIs that are the objective of this assessment.